 See the library reading list for this module (Canterbury)

-8.3 show competence in using a statistical computing package (SPSS)
+12.3 Show competence in using a statistical computing package (R/RStudio)

-9.1 develop and demonstrate intellectual skills (including critical reflection and evaluation, reading and writing skills, time management, self reflection and clarity in thinking);
+13.1 Develop and demonstrate intellectual skills (including critical reflection and evaluation, reading and writing skills, time management, self-reflection and clarity in thinking)

 Back to top